 Remember the day she said, “It’s not about what you say but how you say it”?
 When you feel like you’re trapped in some deep trouble that could have easily been avoidable had you put in a little more effort to set out more context.
 In fact, it’s disconcerting to even understand a conversation if you are given no context at all.
 It’s vague and confusing.

 Therefore, context saves conversations and strengthens connections for your business.
-That’s why every successful business uses contextual marketing to build brand awareness, attract more customers, and increase sales percentage.
+That’s why every successful business uses contextual marketing and sample business plans to build brand awareness, attract more customers, and increase sales percentage.

 When it comes to brand reputation there’s nothing that can beat Apple, it’s a behemoth with more brand value than any other business.
 However, there’s one more brand that has been acing the game since the 19th century with its business brand strategy and contextual marketing campaigns.

-An excerpt from the Coca Cola Expert Interview
+An excerpt from a Coca Cola Expert Interview

 The journey of Coca-Cola began back in 1886 and since then it has come a long way.
 The focus always remains on specialising and personalising a range of product packages for different occasions and needs.
 Moreover, people-based marketing makes it possible for them to tailor their messaging and refine it in a way that provides more context to the consumer.
 This context is dynamic in nature just like consumer behaviour.
 For example, how different personas will respond to different contexts.
 On a Monday morning, you are an employee trying to get your work done.
 Same day in the evening you are a friend trying to help another friend with a project.
 Later at night, you are a daughter having a conversation with her father about a family get-together.

 “Companies underestimate how important it is to truly make that connection in whatever marketing they’re doing, to show who they’re serving, why, and the benefit.
 They need to understand the role their products or services play in customers’ lives and the benefits they offer, which could include convenience, fun, or the opportunity to build relationships.
-As a business, you must put your customers and prospects in context to target messaging effectively.”- Laura Rueckel, group director, integrated marketing, at Coca-Cola North America.
+As a business, you must put your customers and prospects in context to target messaging effectively.”

 In her interviews, Rueckel talks about empowering customers in a way such that they are able to meet their goals.
 How else would it be possible for them to manage average global daily servings worth 1.9 billion servings per day?
 Take a look at some of their marketing campaigns.